nhsconnect/FHIR-Maternity-Record/pages/explore/explore_referral_details.md

 ## Mapping for Plan and Requested Actions PractitionerRole ##

 The plan and requested actions details has reference(s) to the Practitioner Role resource.
 This means that any exchange of the plan and requested actions details heading data must also include the [Practitioner Role Details](explore_practitioner_role.html#mapping-for-practitioner_role)

+## Mapping for Referral Request Organisation ##

+The referral request details has reference(s) to the Organization resource.
+This means that any exchange of the referral request details heading data must also include the [Organization Details](explore_organization.html)

 ## Referral Example ##